INTRODUCTION

 The laboratory tests on admission revealed a normal blood cell count and normal serum electrolytes.
 The renal function was within the normal range.
 The laboratory tests for alcohol-induced brain injury, such as Wernicke encephalopathy or hepatic encephalopathy, were performed.
 All of these test results, including vitamins B12, B1, and B6, ammonia and albumin, were within normal limits.
 The liver enzymes were slightly elevated (serum aspartate aminotransferase [AST], 83 IU/L; alanine aminotransferase [ALT], 40 IU/L).

 A magnetic resonance imaging (MRI) scan of the brain revealed an ill-defined, patchy, trident shaped and mild high signal intensity lesion in the pons.
-This was highly suggestive of CPM (Fig. 1).
-Except for this lesion, the MRI scan revealed no other significant focal lesions.
+This was highly suggestive of CPM (

 A nerve conduction study (NCV) revealed an absence of sensory nerve action potentials (SNAPs) in both the superficial peroneal and left sural nerves.
 In addition, the SNAP amplitude in the right sural nerve was markedly reduced.
 Other forms of motor nerve conduction and needle electromyography (EMG) were within normal limits.
-These findings were compatible with mild axonal sensory peripheral polyneuropathy (Table 1).
+These findings were compatible with mild axonal sensory peripheral polyneuropathy (

 In summary, a patient with chronic alcoholism presented with ataxic gait, impaired proprioception, hyperalgesia in both lower limbs, and tingling sensations on the distal parts of both upper limbs.
 An MRI of her brain revealed a trident-shaped median pontine lesion.
 The NCV-EMG study demonstrated mild axonal sensory peripheral polyneuropathy.
 The patient's overall findings were compatible with CPM induced by alcoholism.